 Getting to Capri in Low Season

 In the low season, you will need to catch a ferry from either Naples or Sorrento.

-There are 2 ports in Naples, Molo Beverello where the high speed ferries depart (50 mins to Capri) and Calata Porta di Massa where the slow ferries (car ferries) depart (1-1.25 hours to Capri).
+There are 2 ports in Naples, Molo Beverello where the high-speed ferries depart (50 mins to Capri) and Calata Porta di Massa where the slow ferries (car ferries) depart (1-1.25 hours to Capri).
 When the sea is rough and/or there are strong winds, the slow ferries are more likely to run than the high speed ferries.
 It is rare but during very rough weather, the ferries may be cancelled and few or no ferries may depart or arrive on the island.

 Travelling from Sorrento is a shorter trip (20 mins fast ferry or 30 minutes slow ferry).
-For those who are not good sea fearers, I recommend waiting for a perfect Autumn day when the seas are calm and/or take the shorter ride from Sorrento and on the slower ferries.
+For those who are not good sea fearers, I recommend waiting for a perfect Autumn day when the seas are calm and/or taking the shorter ride from Sorrento and on the slower ferries.

-The Amalfi Coast ferry line generally ends early November and starts again just before Easter.
+The Amalfi Coast ferry line generally ends in early November and starts again just before Easter.
 The ferry timetable can be accessed here.
 In the event of rough seas, contact the ferry provider directly for timetable changes.

 As much as we wish we could see you all on the island, if you can’t be in Capri in person, we can also bring Capri to you!
 You can join us in our Caprese kitchen for a fun virtual cooking class and we can send you our delicious range of organic pomodorini sauces, sott’olio vegetables and extra virgin olive oils that will make your Caprese home cooking taste and smell like you are in Capri!